 Which is Worse, Type 1 or 2 Diabetes

 It is important to understand that both these diabetes types are equally serious.
 Abnormal sugar levels cause health complications, despite the type.
-So, if you have either type of diabetes, it is crucial to managing it as advised by the doctor.
+If you have either type of diabetes, it is crucial to manage it as advised by the doctor.

 Sudden complications of both diabetes types are: